 At least 4 GCSEs grade 3 or above.

-Components 1 and 2 are assessed internally and Component 3 is assessed externally by Pearson.
+Unit 1 is assessed externally by Pearson and the other 3 Units are assessed internally.
 All grades are based on coursework.
 There is no exam for this course.

 During the year students will study the following topics: